Konstantinos2106/HelloMac/README.md

 * **Compatible with:** macOS Big Sur, macOS Monterey, macOS Ventura, macOS Sonoma, macOS Sequoia
 * If an "Unidentified Developer" message appears on first launch, follow the guide [here](PDF/Unrecognized_Creator_EL.pdf).
 * HelloMac is constantly being updated and evolved, so it may contain bugs.
+* For automatic updates you must have at least version 2.0.
+Previous versions do not have an automatic checking and updating mechanism.

 ### 📜 License
 This project is available under the [MIT License](LICENSE) - see the LICENSE file for details.<br>